 - Features: Think about what type of features you want in a card.
 Consider rewards, cashback, points, miles, insurance protections, 0% APR promotions, etc.

-- Fees: Shop around for the lowest fees, such as annual fees, interest charges, late payment fees, balance transfer fees, and so on.
+- Fees: Shop around for the lowest fees, such as annual fees, interest charges, late payment fees, and balance transfer fees.

 Should I keep my old credit card accounts open?